All Episodes

 They're not going to release all the monies that were given to them by foreign entities, even those that practice Sharia law and have abysmal human rights records, especially towards women.

-That's basically gonna be her argument.
+That's basically going to be her argument.

 She doesn't have the temperament.